Mustafanaji0413/real-estate/README.md

 - Style the Create Listing page
 - Give the user an alert once they make an Inquiry
-- Higlight the page you are on in the Navbar
+- Highlight the page you are on in the Navbar
-- Encourage users to register in more places in the website.
+- Encourage users to register in more places on the website.